 Conveying the street-level fever, spirit, and vibe of hip-hop in a festival field is no mean feat, but Openair Frauenfeld's convincing stage design and dedicated urban lineup do just that.

 For 13 years now, the festival has seen hip-hop's superstars, tastemakers, and game-changers arrive in Switzerland's rural heartland (including the likes of Kanye West, Kendrick Lamar, and Eminem) establishing Openair Frauenfeld as the most formidable European festival of its kind.

 When & where: 11-13 July 2019; Frauenfeld, Switzerland

 Festival Lineup: Gilles Peterson, Dengue Dengue Dengue [live], Dan Shake, Marcel Vogel

 Gilles Peterson's Worldwide family extends its famed reach even to the Alps, occupying ski-town Leysin's alpine slopes for an entire week each March.

-Superfluous views, thermal baths, and a variety of pristine slopes at 1,260km above sea-level make Worldwide Festival Leysin unmissable for snowsport enthusiasts who love to party.
+Superb views, thermal baths, and a variety of pristine slopes at 1.260km above sea-level make Worldwide Festival Leysin unmissable for snowsport enthusiasts who love to party.